Reducing Docker Image Sizes by 70%

 Optimization 2: Multi-stage build

-Split build and runtime into separate stages:
+Split the build and runtime into separate stages:

 # Build stage